tiation/tiation-law/README.md

 May that be the legacy that outlives these pages—a testament that justice, once done, can seed a kinder architecture for all.

+Please read my ebook and check out Grief To Design